syahruromadona/Bed-to-Staff-Ratio-Malaysia/README.md

 Malaysia’s healthcare system is experiencing increasing structural strain driven by sustained growth in service demand, population aging, and rising disease complexity.
 Using SQL and Excel, I pulled data from the official government data portal and analyse the number of beds and staff throughout 16 states from 2014 to 2022.
 The result indicates a declining bed-to-staff ratio, signalling that staffing levels are not keeping pace with available beds.
 I recommend two intervention to address this imbalance:

 1. Increase overall healthcare staffing levels
-2. Second, address staff maldistribution across states and facilities
+2. Address staff maldistribution across states and facilities

 ## Business Problem